content-left-bg.png

 Distance check

 A record of the distance between a student’s residential or pickup/drop off address and school by the shortest trafficable route.
-The specialised mapping software draws upon school information located in the Department of Education’s Centre Information System (CIS).
-CIS is a register of approved centres.
+The specialised mapping software draws upon school information located in the Department of Education’s Centre Information System (CIS), which is a register of approved centres.

 Early Childhood Development Program

-Early Childhood Development Programs (DoE employees only) provide targeted programs and services for children (from birth to Pre-Prep age) with a suspected or diagnosed disability and significant education support needs prior to their enrolment in Prep.
+Early Childhood Development Programs (DoE employees only) provide targeted programs and services for children aged 0-5 years with a suspected or diagnosed disability prior to their enrolment in Prep.

 Independent travel